-- You should keep ringers on the same ropes for an entire ringing session, including ringing up and down - Least risk is from ringing alternate bells so they can be two metres apart - If you are using only some bells, choose musical sets that sound musical outside.
-You should at present ring the minimum numbers of bells that are appropriate for the occasion. - Limit the duration of ringing to 15 minutes.
-This may get revised later but is the way to get started.
-Remember ringers should be 2m apart at all times unless they are part of the same household.
-Where adjacent ropes form part of a line then 1.5m will be sufficient distance so long as ringers remain facing forwards into the centre of the ringing circle. - One band per session and one session per day (preferable per three days as the virus can survive 72 hours on hard surfaces) - Don't let ringers spit on their hands! - Encourage your band to face the centre not each other - Avoid shouting, especially from on a box as this will increase transmission - No standing behind or teaching - Any inexperienced ringer who may need help shouldn't ring (the exception is if an experienced family member can help). - Increase ventilation as much as possible by opening windows, doors, etc if possible.
+- You should keep ringers on the same ropes for an entire ringing session, including ringing up and down - Least risk is from ringing alternate bells so they can be two metres apart - All ringers should wear a face coverings to protect each other and reduce aerosol dispersion - this is mandatory in churches in England and Wales Limit the duration of ringing to 15 minutes. - Remember ringers should be 2m apart at all times unless they are part of the same household or support bubble. - One band per session and one session per day (preferably leave 48 hours between ringing sessions as the virus can survive on hard surfaces) - Don't let ringers spit on their hands! - Encourage your band to face the centre not each other - Avoid shouting, especially from on a box as this will increase transmission - No standing behind, face to face or teaching involving physical contact - Any inexperienced ringer who may need help shouldn't ring (the exception is if an experienced family member can help). - Increase ventilation as much as possible by opening windows, doors, etc if possible.